 Unfortunately, I wasn’t quite as skilled at it…

-By this time we were getting munchy, so we decided to walk to the tea house for tea and a sweet.
+By this time we were getting munchy, so we walked to the tea house for tea and a sweet.
 Mark bought matcha mochi (sweet balls of dough made with powdered green tea and sweet rice flour):

 I opted for persimmon cake, since Nara is famous for its persimmons and they were in season:

-What you don’t see in this photo is the persistent deer who kept peering into the windows of the tea house behind me, bowing to anyone who would make eye contact to try and get a handout!
+What you don’t see in this photo is the persistent deer who kept peering into the windows of the tea house behind me.
+They bowed to anyone who would make eye contact to try and get a handout!

 After we ate, we explored the Kasuga Grand Shrine, which has numerous beautiful bronze lanterns.
 The shrine was established in 768 AD, and has been rebuilt many times since: